 Wednesday 4 - Sunday 29 September 2019

-“My paintings continue to latch onto architectural spaces and their structured assemblages – not the habitable spaces I researched for years overseas but internal areas which clamour for the understanding of composition and pictorial strategies in both expansive and entrapped alignment.
+Robyn Burgess' paintings continue to latch onto architectural spaces and their structured assemblages – not the habitable spaces she researched for years overseas but internal areas which clamour for the understanding of composition and pictorial strategies in both expansive and entrapped alignment.

-I go up the stairs to my studio loft every day, but I can never truly know what will happen or how I will react to yesterday’s work.
-I do know that the space is always a mess, things everywhere; but it is the stuff of research, comfort and tactics.
-The staircase to my studio is in my family home; when I arrive at the top and close the door, I know I am elsewhere.
+Burgess walks up the stairs to her studio loft every day, but she can never truly know what will happen or how she will react to yesterday’s work.
+Burgess does know that the space is always a mess, things everywhere; but it is the stuff of research, comfort and tactics.
+The staircase to her studio is in the family home; when she arrives at the top and closes the door, she knows she is elsewhere.

-Standing in the Dark is a sombre work – it’s title hints at the repetitive practice of turning the studio lights out at night so I can think in semi-darkness – willing the choices I have made between structure and accident to speak to me.
+Standing in the Dark is a sombre work – it’s title hints at the repetitive practice of turning the studio lights out at night to think in semi-darkness – willing the choices made between structure and accident to speak to her.
 The ‘present’ is an instant, but the paintings telltale texture holds time in abeyance.
-I often think painting is odd; for me destruction lies at the heart of the creative process and my paintings harbour both calculated ideas and spontaneous impulses.
+Burgess often thinks painting is odd; for her destruction lies at the heart of the creative process and her paintings harbour both calculated ideas and spontaneous impulses.
 As in life, if it were not for hope the heart would break.